 Introduction to Menu Icon in CSS

-The web pages that we access, have evolved at a sky rocketing pace and are continuing to do so.
-However, the basic structure of the pages continues to be similar to the earlier ones with more dynamics added to it.
+The web pages we access have evolved at a skyrocketing pace and are continuing to do so.
+However, the basic structure of the pages continues to be similar to the earlier ones, with more dynamics added.
 There are certain things that a web page must mandatorily have.
-One such checkpoint for validating a web page is the triple bar menu icon, which upon clicking, opens like an accordion to give a visitor an overview of what all they can explore on the website.
+One such checkpoint for validating a web page is the triple bar menu icon, which upon clicking, opens like an accordion to give a visitor an overview of what they can explore on the website.

 Examples of Menu Icon in CSS

-In this article, we will explore various methods of how we can create a menu icon with the help of CSS and HTML.
+In this article, we will explore various methods of creating a menu icon with the help of CSS and HTML.
 Let’s have a look at the example:

-We will write a simple CSS code to create the bar with specific height and width and call for the tag in the HTML page three times, to get the resultant triple bar icon.
+We will write a simple CSS code to create a specific height and width bar and call for the tag on the HTML page three times to get the resultant triple bar icon.

 a.
 Create a style sheet (namely MenuIcon.css), and write the definition for the <div> tag as specified below: